Padres' Lockett to make MLB debut versus Reds

 So far, so good.

-The Padres wrapped their four-game set with the Marlins by winning the last three games to end May with a winning record (15-13) after getting an 8-3 wi on Thursday.
+The Padres wrapped their four-game set with the Marlins by winning the last three games to end May with a winning record (15-13) after getting an 8-3 win on Thursday.

 Now the Padres (25-33) seek to win a fourth straight game for the first time this season in the opener of a three-game set with the Cincinnati Reds (20-37) at Petco Park.